shintakezou/miscellanea/README.md

 risk**.
 No efforts were made to make these things safe for everyone.
 They are anything but meant to be user-friendly.

 See also [the license](LICENSE) for the original stuff.
-It does not apply if specified otherwise.
+It does not apply if specified otherwise, e.g. if you find a LICENSE or COPYING file inside a descendant directory.

 If they exist, read also the READMEs in the subdirectories you are interested in.